genome/ibwa/gmt-web/content/documentation.md

 iBWA accepts reads in FASTQ and BAM format, and it can align to references in FASTA format.
 Remap files are required when using the `-R` option to enable compound sequence remapping.

-For instance, if a user has a reference FASTA named `base_ref.fa`, and has a second reference named `alternates.fa` that contains alternate sequences for `base_ref.fa`, a `alternates.fa.remap` file must also exist next to `patches.fa`.
+For instance, if a user has a reference FASTA named `primary_ref.fa`, and has a second reference named `alternates.fa` that contains alternate sequences for `primary_ref.fa`, a `alternates.fa.remap` file must also exist next to `patches.fa`.

 The remap file format is as follows: